mlverse/safetensors/README.md

 ## Example

-Here’s an example of writing and reading safetensors files:
+Here’s an example of writing and reading safetensors files in combination with torch:

 ``` r
 library(torch)